 Israel’s Rafah evacuation order sparks global alarm

-Hamas on Monday said it had accepted a proposal for a truce in the seven-month-old war in Gaza, after Israel told Palestinians in Rafah to evacuate ahead of a long-threatened invasion of the city.
+Hamas said Monday it accepts a proposal for a truce in the seven-month-old war in Gaza, as Israel renewed an order for Palestinians in Rafah to evacuate ahead of a long-threatened invasion of the city.

 The Hamas announcement brought cheering crowds onto the street amid tears of happiness, chants of "Allahu Akbar" ("God is greatest") and celebratory shooting in the air.

+Israeli Prime Minister Benjamin Netanyahu's office said the proposal "is far from Israel's essential demands", but the government will send negotiators for talks "to exhaust the potential for arriving at an agreement".

-There was no immediate official response from Israel, and its close ally the United States said it was "reviewing" Hamas's response.
+Close Israeli ally the United States said it was "reviewing" the Hamas response.

+However, Israeli warplanes launched intense strikes on Rafah, a journalist working with AFP reported.

+Hamas member Khalil al-Hayya told the Qatar-based Al Jazeera channel the proposal agreed to by Hamas includes a three-phased truce.

-A senior Hamas official said Israel must now decide whether it accepts or "obstructs" a truce in the Palestinian territory after seven months of war.
+A senior Hamas official, speaking to AFP on condition of anonymity, said Israel must now decide whether it accepts or "obstructs" a truce after seven months of war.

-"The ball is now in the court of Israeli occupation, whether it will agree to the ceasefire agreement or obstruct it," the official told AFP, requesting anonymity to discuss the negotiations.

-Earlier Monday, Israel called on Palestinians to leave eastern Rafah, amid increasing global alarm about the consequences of an Israeli ground invasion of the southern Gaza city bordering Egypt.
+Israel called on Palestinians to leave eastern Rafah amid increasing global alarm about the consequences of an Israeli ground invasion of the city bordering Egypt.

-Stephane Dujarric, spokesman for UN Secretary-General Antonio Guterres, condemned the order and said it would be "impossible to carry out safely".
+Stephane Dujarric, spokesman for UN Secretary-General Antonio Guterres, condemned the order saying it would be "impossible to carry out safely", and the world body's human rights chief Volker Turk called it "inhumane".

+Later, Dujarric said that Guterres called on both Israel and Hamas to "go the extra mile needed" to seal a truce.

-The evacuation call followed disagreement between Israel and Hamas over the Palestinian militant group's demands to end the war, during weekend negotiations in Cairo.
+The evacuation call followed disagreement between Israel and Hamas over the group's demands to end the war, during weekend negotiations in Cairo.

 Egyptian state-linked media said the talks stalled after a rocket attack claimed by Hamas's armed wing killed four Israeli soldiers on Sunday.